diptadas/diptadas.github.io/content/author/admin/_index.md

 +++

 Completed B.Sc. in Computer Science and Engineering from Chittagong University of Engineering and Technology.
-Currently, working as a Software Engineer at AppsCode Inc. focusing on cloud technologies and container orchestration techniques.
+Worked as a Software Engineer at AppsCode Inc. focusing on cloud technologies and container orchestration techniques.

 Open-source enthusiast and actively contributing to several [Kubernetes](https://kubernetes.io/) based popular open-source projects.
 Loves competitive programming - ranked as Divisional Champion of ACM ICPC Dhaka Regional 2014 and 2015.